Experience Overview

 - Tourist yurt camp (Number of Nights: 1)

-Travel along gravel roads to the tiny village of Kyzyl-Oi, which is squeezed between mountains.
+Travel along gravel roads to the tiny village of Kyzyl-Oi after breakfast.
+Today is a bit of a long travel day, so it's a good idea to get stuck into your book or favourite podcasts.
 On the way, pass large coal deposits and travel along the Kokomeren River, which feeds into the Syr Darya.
-Enjoy a picnic lunch on the banks of the river in the shade of the trees and use your free time to explore the village on arrival.
-In the evening, learn how the locals cook their favourite snack - Boorsok.
+Then, stop for a picnic lunch on the banks of the river and maybe use your free time to explore the village when you arrive.
+Tonight, learn how the locals cook their favourite snack of boorsok.

 Included Activities: